fpdf-easytable/ajax_server_response_hander/README.md

 one ends defining one for each possible callback function!
 And then nothing is reusable.

-Ajax Server Response Hander proposes a different approach: let the server tell the client what to do with the response and let the client resolves the response.
+Ajax Server Response Hander proposes a different approach: let the server tell the client what to do with the response and let the client resolve the response.
 After all, it is the server who knows the result of a request before the client does.

 This solution is achieved as follows:
    - frontend: reusable functions and modules to manipulate the elements of the website,
-   - backend: integrate in the response the javascript functions to be used to interprete the response
+   - backend: integrate in the response the javascript functions to be used to interpret the response

 # Documentation AjaxResponse